mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 A final note on causal model selection
 - We may ask which of `model1` or `model2` reflects the real selection process (if BigBankCorp was a real company), but it is not very useful because models are  objects that encapsulate our beliefs about the world, not mathematical propositions awaiting a proof.
 (It's a bit more complicated because it is possible to refute a model if it's at odds with the sample data observed).
 - Causal models should be constantly reviewed and critiqued.
 One could argue that other factors of promotion are missing and suggest an alternative causal diagram, which may become the new consensus.
-- That causal inference requires an assumption about the underlying model can be seen as a weakness, but mainstream statistics also relies on assumptions to provide valid estimates.
-I like to think about framework choices in a transactional way - do benefits (the class of business problems that the framework solves) outweigh the costs (the required causal assumptions)?
+- That causal inference requires an assumption about the underlying model can be seen as a weakness, but mainstream statistics also requires assumptions for valid estimates.
+The need to provide a causal model is like a cost, so a question to keep in mind is "Do the benefits of causal inference compensate for its cost?"

 ### B. Keep your "controlling urges" in check

-The previous analytical approach was applied by Bikel, U.C.
-Berkeley's analyst appointed by the dean to report any evidence of discrimination.
-Bikel saw that admission rates by department (math, biology, etc.) were not lower for females, which he took as a decisive argument against female discrimimination.
+The previous analytical approach was applied by Bikel, a statistician from U.C.
+Berkeley tasked with finding if numbers proved that the selection process discriminated against females.
+Bikel saw that admission rates by department (math, biology, etc.) were not lower for females, which he took as a decisive argument against female discrimination.
 But the story doesn't stop there.
-TBoW tells about a conversation between Bikel and Krushke, another statistician who got interested in the case and claimed that Bikel's analysis did not prove abence of discrimination.
+TBoW tells about a conversation between Bikel and Krushke, another statistician who got interested in the case and claimed that Bikel's analysis did not prove absence of discrimination.

-Krushke built a simple numeric example to demonstrate that the same results may apply under different causal assumtions.
+Krushke built a simple numeric example to demonstrate that the same results may apply under different causal assumptions.
 I could not access the original document because of academic paywalls, so I use TBoW's descriptions to cook up a hopefully similar model.
-It will illustrate type of causal effect called a collider, which the authors use to debunk a deeply anchored myth: statistical analysis should always "control for" observed variables to correctly estimate effects.
+It will illustrate a type of causal effect called a collider, which the authors use to debunk a deeply anchored myth: statistical analysis should always "control for" observed variables to correctly estimate effects.

 `model3` shows that there exists a model with discrimination that returns the same results as [Query 2](#model1-chart2) from `model1`, where there was no discrimination.
 If a query returns the same results under two opposite models, then the query alone is not enough to prove a hypothesis such as "BigBankCorp's HR process is discriminatory".
 Both the query and the causal model are necessary to get the true answer.
 This illustrates the limits of a data-led approach as opposed to a (causal) model-led approach.

 In `model3`, the source of discrimination is candidates' citizenship (C), which takes values "local" or "expat".
-The logic of disrimination is very simple - local BAME employees are always rejected, expatriate non-BAME employees are always rejected, and their chances of promotion are similar otherwise.
+The logic of discrimination is very simple - local BAME employees are always rejected, expatriate non-BAME employees are always rejected, and their chances of promotion are similar otherwise.
 These strong assumptions may not seem realistic, but they make the maths easier, and the point would stand with smoother assumptions.

 The model definition is available on the [same repo](https://dev.azure.com/mkiffel/personal-blog/_git/personal-blog?path=/blog-mediator/blog_mediation/model.py&version=GBmain-mediation&line=68&lineEnd=69&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents).
 Its graph shows a direct link from E and C.